rails/rails/guides/source/active_record_basics.md

 ---------

 Active Record callbacks allow you to attach code to certain events in the life-cycle of your models.
-This enables you to add behavior to your models by transparently executing code when those events occur, like when you create a new record, update it, destroy it, and so on.
+This enables you to add behavior to your models by executing code when those events occur, like when you create a new record, update it, destroy it, and so on.

 ```ruby
 class User < ApplicationRecord